Own-Data-Privateer/hoardy-web/README.md

 You can do that by

-- enabling "Archive `collected` reqres by ... exporting them via `saveAs`" option,
+- enabling `Archive 'collected' reqres by > ... exporting them via 'saveAs'` option,
-- while keeping the "Archive `collected` reqres by ... saving them into local storage" option set, for safety,
+- while keeping the `Archive 'collected' reqres by > ... saving them into local storage` option set, for safety,
 - and then exporting everything saved in local storage and wiping the exported data out.

 To do the latter:

-- press the "Show" button on "Saved into LS" line in the main popup to open the "Saved in Local Storage" page;
+- press the `Show` button on `Saved into LS` line in the main popup to open the `Saved in Local Storage` page;
-- set "Exported via `saveAs`" filter there to `false` (red) to make it only display reqres that were not exported yet;
+- set `Exported via 'saveAs'` filter there to `false` (red) to make it only display reqres that were not exported yet;
-- press the "Re-queue" button there;
+- press the `Re-queue` button there;
-- wait for pWebArc to generate new fake-Downloads containing all that data;
+- wait for `pWebArc` to generate new fake-Downloads containing all that data;
 - wait for the browser to save the resulting WRR-bundles;
 - (if you are running on a truly ancient hardware and the above is slow, you can disable all GZip compression options);
 - confirm the file was properly saved (i.e. you did not run out of disk space);